Icinga/icinga-kubernetes/doc/02-Installation.md

 You can also explicitly define which environment files should be used to start service instances.
 For this, you can adjust the `/etc/default/icinga-kubernetes` file.
-More about the this can be found under [Configuration](03-Configuration.md#service-configuration).
+More about this can be found under [Configuration](03-Configuration.md#service-configuration).

 ##### Running Icinga for Kubernetes